If you run your own website or blog, you probably already know that there are a number of factors that contribute to its success.

 In order to manage your blog’s bounce rate, it is important to understand the reasons that a person leaves a website to begin with.

-Luckily, an infographic was published by KISSmetrics that presents us with a great overview of why a user leaves a webpage.
+This infographic presents us with a great overview of why a user leaves a webpage.

 Take a look and hopefully it will help increase the retention rate on your site!